 Another much publicised case in which Lefi appeared in was R v Johnston.
 This concerned the murder of Mr Amar who had suffered fatal head injuries after being assaulted in his home.
 Mr Amar, whilst still alive, was buried in a one ton gravel sack and covered in sand and then placed in a van and removed from the scene.
 The police happened to stop the van and spoke to the driver and two passengers, who were his sons, by the roadside – one of whom was Mr Johnson.
 It took approximately 45 minutes before the police realised there was a dying man in a bag in the back of the van.
 For details of other murder cases of instruction, see the “ Notable Cases section”

 Lefi has been instructed in voluminous and high profile county lines drugs cases concerning organised crime groups where the focus is on gangs and criminal networks.
 Drug distribution systems are set up where criminal networks funnel hard drugs from cities and rural regions across the country.
-In R v Robert Allisonshe represented a soldier that was at the time of the indictment a First Battalion Grenadier Guard and a soldier in the British Army.
+In R v Robert Allison she represented a soldier who was at the time of the indictment a soldier serving in the British Army with the First Battalion Grenadier Guards.

 Lefi has been described by those who have worked closely with her as a “real fighter” and a competitive and formidable opponent with excellent judgement .
 She has the ability to communicate effectively and sympathetically with clients from all backgrounds and a reputation for hard work and meticulous preparation.